watrgoat/RL-Trade-Sim/README.md

 ## Roadmap

-- [x] Design and implement the custom Gym environment.
+- [x] Design and implement the custom Gymnasium environment.
 - [ ] Develop baseline strategies (TWAP, VWAP).
 - [ ] Implement and train the DQN agent.
 - [ ] Add support for advanced RL algorithms like PPO and DDPG.